 Second, health education pieces in the newspaper with provider-specific performance metrics.
 For the past fifteen years, SETMA has written a weekly health column for a local newspaper.
-(All articles can be found under Your Life Your Health) The articles average 2,000 words each and include information about healthcare policy, transformation, and detail SETMA's progress in improving healthcare.
-The articles often included SETMA's providers' quality performance.
-The following are examples of this transparency.
-In 2008, SETMA published the following information in an article about diabetes care.
-The following data was for SETMA's HbA1C for 2008.
+(All articles can be found at www.jameslhollymd.com under Your Life Your Health) The articles average 2,000 words each and include information about healthcare policy, transformation, and detail SETMA's progress in improving healthcare.
+The articles often include details of SETMA's providers' quality performance.